Sunrise Oasis Yurt -- A Step Above Camping

 After you have a pleasant stay at the yurt, I want to return your deposit.
 However, I live in Gainesville and have to travel 80 miles round trip to make sure the yurt is fine for each stay.
 I want each guest to find the yurt in the same clean, neat condition as the previous guest.
 You can help by doing the following things.
 Otherwise, I must charge for my cleaning services, for bringing water you did not order, and for dumping your body waste into the 50 gallon barrel.

-$25 of your deposit will be kept if I have to clean after you.
+Your deposit will be kept if I have to clean after you.

 Carry away all trash: do not leave recyclables or trash; take away your water bottles